 Thai Tuk Tuk Experience

-- Drive up to Thailand’s highest mountain and hike through the national park
+- Drive up Thailand’s highest mountain Doi Inthanon and hike the National Park

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!

 Day 1: Chiang Mai.

 Are you ready for the adventure of a lifetime?
 Meet your group in Chiang Mai and travel to tuk tuk HQ in Mae Weng.
 This afternoon we’ll have our first outing in the tuk tuks, into the surrounding countryside.
 Take in the gorgeous views and receive a blessing from a monk at a local temple.
 Tonight we’ll enjoy some delicious dinner and live music together!

 This morning we’re off to a local elephant project with a stop at a waterfall and a Karen hill tribe village en route.
 Visitors are not permitted to ride the elephants.
 Instead you’ll get involved with their care – walking them, bathing them in a local river and feeding them.
 Later this afternoon you’ll go bamboo rafting before heading back for a group dinner.